syamfarh/tp/docs/UserGuide.md

 2. **In calendar window**:
    * the default size only show a maximum of 2 clients per day
    * the default size does not show time of the appointment
-   * The calendar window issues can be fixed by adjusting the calendar window to be larger to show more information
+   * The above 2 issues can be fixed by adjusting the calendar window to be larger to show more information
+   * While the calendar window is open, any changes made to clients' appointment dates and times won't be dynamically updated.
+You will need to close and reopen the calendar window to see the latest changes.

 --------------------------------------------------------------------------------------------------------------------